KelvinCPChiu/Theano/README.md

-# My projects work with Theano
+# Projects coding with Theano